Reishandy/SwiftUI-YourBeaconSimulator/README.md

 ## Overview

 Your Beacon Simulator eliminates the need for physical beacon hardware when testing location-based applications, indoor navigation, or proximity marketing triggers.
 Built entirely in modern Swift, it leverages device capabilities to turn your iPhone, iPad, or Mac into a fully functioning, configurable iBeacon, while also acting as a highly accurate scanner for existing beacons in your environment.
+An optimized watchOS companion extension lets you effortlessly manage and track active workflows straight from your wrist.

 ### iOS Previews